jacobcolyvan/MERN-proj/README.md

 We were also a 2-person team which meant there was a larger workload but that communication and delegation of tasks would be easier.

-Pictured below is how we constructed our action priority matrix
+Pictured below is how we constructed our action priority matrix, our trello board was colored accordingly
 ![](./docs/ActionPriority.jpg)

 ### R4 Task Delegation Methodology